<img height="1" width="1" src="https://www.facebook.com/tr?id=755385498933168&amp;ev=PageView%20&amp;noscript=1">

 Global Guardian's Zev Faintuch Featured in Newsweek

-Global Guardian Head of Research and Intelligence Zev Faintuch contributed analysis to Newsweek as Israel's continued strikes in Lebanon threatened to unravel the fragile U.S.-Iran deal signed this week.
+Global Guardian Head of Research and Intelligence Zev Faintuch contributed analysis to Newsweek as President Trump warned of a "massive attack" on Iran and questions mount over what victory in the conflict actually looks like.

 READ FULL ARTICLE